-Just last week, I had a retailer tell me that staff meetings were a waste of time.
+I remember when a retailer told me that staff meetings were a waste of time.
 I was shocked.
 I have heard many excuses why retailers don’t do them – but never heard anyone say that they weren’t worth doing at all.

 I asked why they thought so… and all the reasons were spewed out!
 Some were valid and some weren’t.

 The biggest problem was in the perspective that they had about the people that worked for them.
 Notice that they called it a ‘staff meeting.’
 I never had a staff.
 Ever.
 I always had a team and had ‘team meetings.’
 The difference between those two words is huge and requires a separate post just about that.
 Trust me when I say that you want a team!!